-Consolidate data in Microsoft Dynamics NAV or seek an external tool?
+Consolidate data in Microsoft Dynamics 365 Business Central or seek an external tool?
 (Level 2 or 3)?

-In practice, it turns out that customers relatively rarely use the consolidation functionality within Microsoft Dynamics NAV.
+In practice, it turns out that customers relatively rarely use the consolidation functionality within Microsoft Dynamics 365 Business Central.
 The other two scenarios are much more common.
 In the first scenario, financial statements consolidation is carried out manually.
-In the other one, before the global Microsoft Dynamics NAV solution is deployed, a company can implement a specialized consolidation tool to meet legal requirements for financial statements consolidation.
+In the other one, before the global Business Central solution is deployed, a company can implement a specialized consolidation tool to meet legal requirements for financial statements consolidation.
 Therefore, appropriate software needs to be purchased as a tool to manage the consolidation process.
-When initiating a global roll-out of standardized Microsoft Dynamics NAV, it often turns out that our customers have tools which support financial statements consolidation, for better or worse.
+When initiating a global roll-out of standardized the system, it often turns out that our customers have tools which support financial statements consolidation, for better or worse.

-It should be also assumed that the consolidation functionality in Microsoft Dynamics NAV can be sufficient for a company with an averagely developed international structure.
-If the organization has a very complex structure and financial processes, consolidation in Microsoft Dynamics NAV is not be sufficient.
+It should be also assumed that the consolidation functionality can be sufficient for a company with an averagely developed international structure.
+If the organization has a very complex structure and financial processes, consolidation in Business Central is not be sufficient.
 In such a situation, the system should be used as a typical transactional tool which provides data input.
 Obviously, with standardized posting setup, the quality of such data and data consolidation process will improve substantially.